-In cases where separate power supplies are used for analog and digital power, the ground connection between these supplies must be at the V{SSAD} pin.
+If separate power supplies are used for analog and digital power, the ground connection between these supplies must be at the V{SSAD} pin.
 This should be the only ground connection between these supplies if possible.
 The V{SSAD} pin makes a good single point ground location.